-Made in 1961, it was Rosi's fourth film.
-To tell the story of the 27-year-old Sicilian folk-hero bandit whose bullet-riddled cadaver mysteriously appeared in a Castelvetrano courtyard on July 5, 1950, Rosi convinced natives of Giuliano's home village of Montelepre to recreate incidents they'd lived through when Giuliano was alive.
-Filming in the exact houses, streets, and surrounding hills where Giuliano commanded his ragtag army of guerrilla soldiers fighting for post-war Sicilian independence, Rosi attains a "proof of reality" that is unimaginable until you experience it firsthand.
-Told out of chronological order, the film is didactic without giving way to political propaganda.
-Past events and forward-moving narrative events weave randomly in vividly choreographed sequences that frame the region's macro/micro reality of Sicilian experience.
+Made in 1961, “Salvatore Giuliano” was Francesco Rosi's fourth film.
+To tell the story of the 27-year-old Sicilian folk-hero-bandit, whose bullet-riddled cadaver mysteriously appeared in a Castelvetrano courtyard on July 5, 1950, Rosi convinced natives of Giuliano's home village of Montelepre to recreate specific incidents they'd lived through when Giuliano was alive.
+Filming in the exact houses, streets, and surrounding hills where Giuliano commanded his ragtag army of guerilla soldiers fighting for post-war Sicilian independence, Rosi attains a lyrical "proof of reality" that is unimaginable until you experience it firsthand.
+The cinematic effect is that of witnessing history as it was made.
+Cinematographer Gianni Di Venanzo captures the conspiratorial action through windows, from behind characters’ shoulders, and always from an intimate perspective of irregular composition.

-The most surprising aspect is Rosi's refusal to glorify his title character, but rather to expose all sides of a deeply traditional society pulled between military, criminal, and disparate political factions.
-We only see Giuliano's face in death.
-During sequences where the bandit leads his gang against Italy's carabinieri and separatist socialist groups, Giuliano wears a long white lightweight coat that blends with Sicily's bright arid landscape.
+The most unexpected aspect of the narrative is Rosi's refusal to glorify his outlaw title character.
+The director hides Giuliano’s identity to prevent the viewer from becoming attracted to the person.
+The filmmaker chooses rather to expose all sides of a deeply traditional society pulled between military, criminal, and disparate political factions.
+We only see Salvatore Giuliano's face in death, and even then just briefly.
+During scenes where the politically motivated bandit leads his gang against Italy's Carabinieri and separatist socialist groups, Salvatore Giuliano wears a long white lightweight overcoat that blends in with Sicily's bright arid landscape.

 Rated R. 109 mins.
 (B) (Three Stars - out of five/no halves)